When salt and other minerals stick together in urine, kidney stones are the result.

 More common in men and people who are overweight, kidney stones are sometimes the result of an inherited disease.
 They can also be genetic and run in families.
 Kidney stones form when there’s a significant change in the natural balance of minerals, water, and other substances normally found in urine.
 Lack of sufficient hydration is the most common cause of kidney stones as not drinking enough water results in a low urine flow, which creates a perfect environment for stones to form.
 Diabetes, gout, and other medical conditions may also contribute to the development of kidney stones.

 Kidney stones that remain within the kidneys may produce little or no discomfort.
 Sudden and severe pain may be experienced if the stones move through the urinary tract.
 Pain sometimes becomes worse if the stone becomes lodged in the ureters, which are the tubes that connect the kidneys to the bladder.
-Symptom related to kidney stones may include:
+Symptoms related to kidney stones may include:

 • Severe stomach, side, or lower back pain